ufs-community/land-DA_workflow/doc/source/BackgroundInfo/Components.rst

 Data Assimilation
 ===================

 The Joint Effort for Data assimilation Integration (:term:`JEDI`) is a unified and versatile :term:`data assimilation` (DA) system for Earth system prediction that can be run on a variety of platforms.
-In the Land DA System, JEDI software can be used to perform snow data assimilation using :term:`GHCN`, :term:`IMS`, or :term:`SFCSNO` data with :term:`LETKF` or :term:`3D-Var` algorithms.
+In the Land DA System, JEDI software can be used to perform snow data assimilation using :term:`GHCN`, :term:`IMS`, or :term:`SFCSNO` data with :term:`LETKF-OI` or :term:`3D-Var` algorithms.
 JEDI is developed by the Joint Center for Satellite Data Assimilation (`JCSDA <https://www.jcsda.org/>`_) and partner agencies, including NOAA.

 The Land DA System uses three main JEDI components: